ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 ```
 docker run python-x-docker:c1 -s 50 -l 70
 ```
-Again, I also add a [Makefile](./Makefile) to make life easier:
+Again, I add a [Makefile](./Makefile) to make life easier:
 - Build the Docker container: `make build`
 - Execute the container: `make run`

 Using different arguments here is a bit different, you would need to run:
 ```
 make run command='-s 50 -l 70'
 ```

 Finally, after these steps, you will see a sudoku generated and pop up in your terminal.
 What is more interesting is that, the development environment you just created is identical to the one in my laptop.
 Now you can creat a Dockerfile by youself, to support your own development!

+However, you may notice that we just copy everything inside container so that we are able to execute the code, which is good but not convenient during development - you do not want to run through all steps every time just change a few lines of code.
+Check next chatper - [How to develop your Python code interactively with Docker](../interactively-running) to know how to interactively use Docker while developing your Python code.